-Father (Including step-father), Mother (Including step-mother), Son (Including stepson), Son's wife, Daughter, Daughter's husband, Brother (including step-brother) Sister (including step-sister)
+Father (Including step-father), Mother (Including step-mother), Son (Including step-son), Son's wife, Daughter (Including step-daughter), Daughter's husband, Brother (including step-brother), Sister (including step-sister).

 7. What are the documents required to remit to a close relative abroad?

-Any valid ID with address proof and pan card of the remitter For Immigration and employment cards cannot be re-loaded.
+Any valid ID with address proof, pan card of the remitter, and receiver passport.

 8. Can I send a gift remittance to my friend?
 What are the documents required?

-Yes.
-Passport/Aadhar card and pan card and beneficiary bank details are required.
+Yes, any valid ID with address proof, pan card of the remitter and beneficiary bank details are required.